- To build knowledge and skills in music through sequential learning, memory retention and planning for progression.

 - They are able to be creative and use music as a form of communication and expression.

-- Students with a particular musical talent (at the level in which they are working) are able to further explore their skills and knowledge.
+- Students with a particular musical talent (at the level in which they are working) are able to further explore their skills and knowledge and some may gain a qualification.

 - Links with the wider community are formed.